 ![]() |

 Accounting subjects at introductory level are open to our MSc students.
 Those with solid training in accounting may consider advanced postgraduate courses offered by the Department of Accountancy.
-For instance, courses in Management Accounting, International Accounting, International Financial Statement Analysis, Auditing and Accounting IS system can be useful for those MSc students working in corporate finance, financial accounting, operational management and auditing. |
+For instance, courses in Financial and Management Accounting, Financial Statement Analysis in Global Context, International Financial Statement Analysis, Auditing and Accounting Infomration Systems can be useful for those MSc students working in corporate finance, financial accounting, operational management and auditing. |

 ![]() |